Updated: Mar 15, 2022

 Here I demonstrate something simple such as major versus minor.
 I might show a simple chord progression, and then again with an unexpected or “wrong” chord inserted in the progression.
 I also tell them that they already intuit this stuff, so they're not learning from scratch, but learning "informed hearing".

 MELODY: The part of the song you can sing.
 The melody is typically - though not always - made up of the highest pitches in the song, and is presented by the melody instrument.
 The melody can be played by a chordal instrument – a piano or guitar – but is usually presented by a melody instrument or singer.

 LYRIC: The words.
 The part the singer presents.
 The part of the song that instrumentalists are (typically) least interested in and that audiences (typically) are most interested in.
 The lyric – being both music and spoken word - is the contact point for most non-musician listeners.

 Instrumentalists tend to listen to music this way:

 The reason I made this a triangle rather than a rectangle is because:

-listening to music this way feels more solid and grounded to any musicians,
+listening to music this way feels more solid and grounded to any musician,

 A singer who listens this way knows when the guitar solo ends, can make up background vocals on the fly, and feels confident about her melodic choices.
-Musicians who listen this way (all rhythm section players and most instrumentalists) probably don’t know they’re listening this way.
+Instrumentalists who listen this way (all rhythm section players and most melodic instruments) probably don’t know they’re listening this way.
 They take it for granted.

-Singers also take their listening default for granted.
+Singers also take their listening for granted.
 Singers tend to listen to music this way:

 What’s the fix?